AxiaCoin/Axia-Network-axia/doc/docker.md

 ## Build your own image

-To get up and running with the smallest footprint on your system, you may use the AXIA Docker image.
+To get up and running with the smallest footprint on your system, you may use the Axia Docker image.
 You can build it yourself (it takes a while...) in the shell session of the daemon:

 ```bash